 :~$ wine [exe-file-path]

-And then you can run your Windows application.
-Remember that you can not always get the results you want.
+Remember, you may not always get the results you want.